cybriq/optimalcognition/README.md

 Next, I started to think about how to make a hard fork, I took the existing definitions of the various details that defined the legacy version, that I now had successfully replicated, and added a scheme to track multiple versions, even though I was only making one new one.

 This is a repeat of this pattern of 'finish it before using it' and the modularity from Lego that was very important to me.
 If I didn't make it easy to extend, I was committing a crime against whoever followed me.
 This is called Tech Debt, and I am extremely obsessive about not leaving it for others.

+The fact that this same thing in construction work led to a severe injury to my sister, that I was witness to the horror of, I consider it to be a fact that every bit of tech debt, and shortcut used in code, can some day literally kill someone, or at least lose them a huge amount of money, as is more likely with blockchain systems.

+I see no functional difference between injury and death, or to steal life, whether all at once, or piece by piece, both are crimes, and I knew from observing my father that his incremental damage was more insidious for being hard to observe, and as I have high intelligence, sharp senses, and a strong sense of order, that many other political and philosophical positions are clearly death traps like a half built house with 3 year old children playing in it.

+I was not in danger, because of my alertness.
+My sister, however, was more awkward, more like her father, and I was like my mother, extremely dextrous, even in spite of my "cackky hands" - which is in fact due to the fact that I am right handed and target with my left eye, so I cannot swing a bat right handed, and cannot play hockey, I lost a nail playing hockey due to that, I don't know what the hell the teachers taking the class were thinking.

+Once I had the framework for hard fork in place, I divided things up that were relevant to it, putting the various functions that goverened the difficulty adjustment, and made a second file that had the new versions.

+Next, I had to implement the transition process.